zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

     ZBus anatomy.

 The bus makes the publish, read, claim, finish, notify, and subscribe actions available over channels.
-Publishing, reading, claiming, and finishing are available in all RTOS thread contexts.
+Publishing, reading, claiming, and finishing are available in all RTOS thread contexts, including ISRs.
+The publish and read operations are simple and fast; the procedure is channel locking followed by a memory copy to and from a shared memory region and then a channel unlocking.
-However, it cannot run inside Interrupt Service Routines (ISR) because it uses mutexes to control channel access, and mutexes cannot work appropriately inside ISRs.
-The publish and read operations are simple and fast; the procedure is a mutex locking followed by a memory copy to and from a shared memory region and then a mutex unlocking.
 Another essential aspect of zbus is the observers.
 There are three types of observers:

 .. figure:: images/zbus_type_of_observers.svg
     :alt: ZBus observers type